IntelliTect/Coalesce/docs/pages/stacks/vue/coalesce-vue-vuetify/components/c-display.rst

 :ts:`value: any`
     Can be provided the value to be displayed in conjunction with the :ts:`for` prop, as an alternative to the :ts:`model` prop.

-    This is an uncommmon scenario - it is generally easier to use the :ts:`for`/:ts:`model` props together.
+    This is an uncommon scenario - it is generally easier to use the :ts:`for`/:ts:`model` props together.

 Slots
 -----